blackknight75/checks-for-understanding/module-4/backend/week_two.md

 >Stateless: No client data is stored on the sever between requests.
 Session state is stored on the client(cookies).
 >Cacheable: Clients can cache responses to improve performance.
 11. What are some main characteristics of a team following an agile workflow?
+>Colaborating with customer, get your software working, being able to change the plan.
 12. What are some advantages/disadvantages to using OAuth to authenticate a user?
 >you put all the responsibility for password management on a third party.
 The disadvantage to this is if that site goes down or changes how the oauth is used your app could have significant down time.
 Performance could also be an issue.